 A lot of joint pain is caused because the muscles can stiffen up.
-But by regularly stretching, it can keep them flexible.
+By regularly stretching you can keep your muscles flexible.
 And it’s also really easy to do too.
 Just sit on the floor, with both legs out in front of you.
 Try and touch your toes.
 If you can’t just continue moving your hands towards your feet and you’ll gradually get closer.

 You can also do one leg at a time, by bringing one foot up towards the groin and placing the knee out to the side.
 Then repeat with the other leg.

 Over 40 knee pain is something we all want to avoid.
 Being in pain when moving can really hold us back and prevent us from being active.
-But by using exercises like we have mentioned above, it can keep your muscles flexible, strong and keep that pressure of the knees, so that you’re pain free and can get on with your normal life.
+By using the exercises we have mentioned above, you can keep your muscles flexible, strong, and keep that pressure on the knees, so that you’re pain-free and can get on with your normal life.